Miss Asia Pacific International 2016

-Miss Asia Pacific International 2016, was an international beauty contest held in Puerto Princesa, Palawan, Philippines on November 23rd, 2016.
+Miss Asia Pacific International 2016, was an international beauty contest edition of Miss Asia Pacific International held in Puerto Princesa, Palawan, Philippines on November 23, 2016.
 Forty women from all over the world vied for the crown and for the title of Miss Asia Pacific International.

 Tessa Helena le Conge of the Netherlands won the pageant and was crowned Miss Asia Pacific International 2016.

 History

 The oldest beauty pageant of its kind in Asia, MAPI commenced in the Philippines in 1968.

 After 10 year-hiatus and managerial changes, Miss Asia Pacific International was re-launched and revived in 2016 under new ownership and management headed by MAPI President, Jacqueline Tan-Sainz.